magdalazari/lgm_mutualism/README.md

 b. predict() estimations extracted from a large model vs predict estimations extracted from each domains model, individually.
 In the 6 domain model, large model predicts correlated with lavaan 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
 When the predict() estimations were extracted for each domain seperately, for the 6 domain model approach A and B correlated 0.57, for a model without wm they correlated 0.65 and for a model without wm and pattern, 0.5.
 (predict()=approach A, lavaan=approach B)

-Decided to try a SAM approach (structure after measurement) instead of estimating everything at the same time, like in the standard SEM approach.
+# Trying a SAM approach (structure after measurement, SAM_model script)
+instead of estimating everything at the same time, like in the standard SEM approach.
 SAM provides information on the reliability of latent variables.
 Chose the basis model without working memory and free error var for picture.
 When comparing estimation methods, intercepts and int-slopes between domains were relatively conistent, while slopes differed, signs were the same between estimation methods.
-# Largest differences between estimation methods (std-SAM)
+Largest differences between estimation methods (std-SAM):
 flanker_intercept-pattern_intercept: 0.63  0.49,
 flanker_slope-picture_slope:     0.23  0.04,
 picvocab_slope-reading_slope:    0.55  0.93,